 Marinade: I love this marinade because it’s an easy mixture of simple ingredients.
 However, fresh lemon zest and juice are mandatory.
 Don’t bother with that cheap stuff in the plastic bottle—it isn’t the same.

-In order to make sure you have enough marinade for that second application, make sure to divide up the marinade right after you make it.
-I’ll admit (with red cheeks) that I’ve forgotten or ignored the dividing step and accidentally dumped the remaining marinade after the first application.
+- In order to make sure you have enough marinade for that second application, make sure to divide up the marinade right after you make it.

 Chicken Gyro Recipe